Want to build a skin care routine but don’t know where to start? Follow our guide to get going with a three-step regimen based on your skin type.

 If you’re reading this and thinking, “I don’t have to moisturize because my skin produces so much oil,” we respectfully disagree.
 When skin is dehydrated, it over-produces oil to compensate.
 In order to bring your skin to equilibrium, hydration is key.
 Just look for a lightweight cream or serum that also has some calming properties to help reduce the appearance of inflamed and red spots like the Klairs Midnight Blue Calming Cream.

 SPF is a commonly dreaded step amongst the oily, but once you find the right one, you won’t look back.
-A popular products is the Tony Moly Tako Pore Sebum Sun Stick which is as cute as it is powerful.
-Formulated for oily skin, this sun stick will make you stop dreading reapplication throughout the day!
+A great choice for this skin type is the Suntique I’m Pure Cica Suncream, which is a physical formula that absorbs quickly without leaving a white cast.
+Formulated for oily skin, this sunscreen has SPF 50 PA++++ protection and leaves a matte, non-greasy finish.

 A three-step routine for…combination skin: